EvanORiordan/evoUGjava/README.md

 - num_experiments=5,
 - variation=0.005.

-If recreating the results obtained from DGAlgorithmPaper1.java, please cite the following paper: insertLinkToPaperHere.
+If recreating the results obtained from DGAlgorithmPaper1.java, please cite the associated paper: "On the Emergence of Fairness in the Evolutionary Dictator Game with Edge Weight Learning" by Evan O'Riordan, Frank Glavin and Colm O'Riordan.